folio-org/okapi/doc/guide.md

  * `okapi-header-module`: a module to test headers-only mode
  * `okapi-common`: utilities used by both gateway and modules

-These three modules are used in tests for okapi-core so they must be built before okapi-core tests are performed.
+(Note the build order specified in the `pom.xml`: okapi-core must be last because its tests rely on the previous ones.)

 The result for each module and okapi-core is a combined jar file with all necessary components combined - including Vert.x.
 The listening